Penguin Random House: History

-Penguin Random House was founded on July 1, 2013, by Markus Dohle upon the completion of a £2.4 billion transaction between Bertelsmann and Pearson to merge their respective trade publishing companies, Random House and Penguin Group.
+Penguin Random House was formed on July 1, 2013, by Markus Dohle upon the completion of a £2.4 billion transaction between Bertelsmann and Pearson to merge their respective trade publishing companies, Random House and Penguin Group.
 Bertelsmann and Pearson, the parent companies, initially owned 53% and 47%, respectively.
 Jane Ciabattari of Library Journal has referred to this merger as the publishing industry's response to the increasing dominance of Amazon.com in the book market.
-Markus Dohle was named CEO of the new company, which had more than 10,000 employees worldwide with 250 imprints and publishing houses and a publishing list of more than 15,000 new titles a year.
+Dohle was named CEO of the new company, which had more than 10,000 employees worldwide with more than 250 imprints and publishing houses and a publishing list of more than 15,000 new titles a year.
 Penguin Random House relaunched Book Country, Penguin's online writing community, on July 29, 2013.
 On September 24, 2014, Random House Studio signed a first-look production deal with Universal Pictures, under which Random House would be the producer of films based on Penguin Random House books.
 The Universal subsidiary Focus Features has frequently collaborated with Random House Films.
 Having previously created Puffin Rock animation, Richard Haines was chosen to head Penguin Random House Children's TV development strategy with the assistance of licensing, publishing, and TV development executive Emily Campan.

 In November 2015, Pearson announced it would rebrand to focus on its education division.
-On July 11, 2017, Pearson sold a 22% stake in the business to Bertelsmann, thereby retaining a 25% holding.
+On July 11, 2017, Pearson sold 22% of its stake in the business to Bertelsmann, thereby retaining a 25% holding.
 On December 18, 2019, Bertelsmann agreed to acquire Pearson's 25% stake in Penguin Random House, making it a wholly owned subsidiary of Bertelsmann.
 The sale was completed on April 2, 2020.
-In June 2020, Penguin Random House was one of a group of publishers who sued the Internet Archive, arguing that its collection of e-books was denying authors and publishers revenue and accusing the library of "willful mass copyright infringement".
+In June 2020, Penguin Random House became part of a group of publishers who sued the Internet Archive, arguing that its collection of e-books was denying authors and publishers revenue and accusing the library of "willful mass copyright infringement".

-On November 25, 2020, Penguin Random House agreed to purchase American publisher Simon & Schuster from ViacomCBS for $2.175 billion.
-A formal regulatory approval process will follow the purchase agreement.
-On November 2, 2021, the US Justice Department filed a civil antitrust lawsuit to block Penguin Random House's proposed acquisition of Simon & Schuster.
-The lawsuit alleges that the acquisition would create a publisher with too much influence over books and author payments.
-On November 21, 2022, Penguin Random House decided to scrap the whole deal.
-As a result, it will have to pay a $200m termination fee to Paramount, a mother company of Simon & Schuster.
+On November 25, 2020, Penguin Random House agreed to purchase American publisher Simon & Schuster from ViacomCBS for $2.175 billion, with a formal regulatory approval process to follow the purchase agreement.
+On November 2, 2021, the US Justice Department filed a civil antitrust lawsuit to block Penguin Random House's proposed acquisition of Simon & Schuster, alleging that the acquisition would create a publisher with too much influence over books and author payments.
+In October 2022, the U.S. District Court for the District of Columbia ruled in favor of the Justice Department.
+On November 21, 2022, Penguin Random House officially scrapped the deal.
+As a result, it was to pay a $200 million termination fee to the recently rebranded Paramount Global.
+Simon & Schuster would instead be sold to Kohlberg Kravis Roberts on October 30, 2023.

+In July 2024, it was announced that Penguin Random House would acquire comic book publisher Boom!
+Studios.

 Divisions and imprints

 DK

-DK (Dorling Kindersley) was founded in London in 1974 and is a reference publisher focusing on non-fiction for adults and children.
+DK (Dorling Kindersley) was founded in London in 1974.